bodhicougar/jmdialer-personal/src/pages/index.md

     title: Mein Schaffenszyklus
     subtitle: Was ich mache
     features:
-      - type: feature
+      - media_position: right
+        image_alt: Feature 1 illustration
+        media_width: sixty
+        subtitle: Website, blog, social media and more.
         title: Content Creation
-        subtitle: 'Website, blog, social media and more.'
-        content: >-
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+        content: I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
 No job is too big or small!
+        type: feature
+        image: images/feature-1.svg
         actions:
           - type: action
             label: See Writing Samples